 Information on parent/carer level of school education, highest non-school qualification and occupational category is drawn from data collected on enrolment forms and recorded through the Enrolment Registration Number (ERN) system.
 Data is extracted from ERN in early Term 2 each year.
 This information is used to calculate the FOEI score for each school.
 Schools must ensure their data about parent/carer education and occupation levels is current.

 The socio-economic background loading is determined by the school's average FOEI score for the past two years.
 The use of an average provides greater stability from one year to the next.
 The loading is allocated to schools on the basis of greatest need as identified by FOEI data.
 A school with a high FOEI score is a school with a higher level of need.

 All students in NSW public schools are distributed across four socio-economic quarters.
 Every student in quarter 1 and quarter 2 of the FOEI is funded.
 Quarter 1 students are funded at double the rate of quarter 2 students, as research shows they have a higher level of additional learning needs.

 After the FOEI was introduced in 2014, many schools took the opportunity to update the data they collected from parents through ERN.
 As a result some schools' FOEI scores changed significantly.
 The FOEI scores for schools reflect the fact that there is now better quality information about students in our schools and their families.

 In 2021, the socio-economic background loading was again determined by the school's average FOEI score for the past two years.
 The use of an average provides greater stability from one year to the next.

-For a more detailed explanation of the FOEI refer to Learning Curve Issue 5 Getting the funding right and the technical paper Family Occupation and Education Index (PFD 968 KB).
+For a more detailed explanation of the FOEI refer to Learning Curve Issue 5 Getting the funding right and the technical paper Family Occupation and Education Index (PDF 968 KB).